 Objective / Parameter Description Pre-construction implementation Construction implementation Post-construction implementation Coastal hazar d risk management Coastal hazards Design foreshore redevelopment so assets are not at risk of coastal hazards over their design life.
 The CHRMAP assesses the risks to coastal assets from coastal hazards and proposes suitable management responses.
 This FMP has been developed in accordance with the CHRMAP.
 Installation approved Landscape Master Plan key assets in accordance with approved Development Applications.
-Implement coastal hazard risk management action Complete the CoA's LPS No.1 review, which is zone in a Special Control Area Updated lease arrangement for the southern is low of the complete the opportunity to acquire at risk la Undertake granite boulder groyne field establic Emu Point rock revetment and Oyster Harbout CoA to continue with the current Emu Beach and undertake any additional FMP monitoring require nourishment trigger values.
+Implement coastal hazard risk management action Complete the CoA's LPS No.1 review, which zone in a Special Control Area Updated lease arrangement for the southern Investigate the opportunity to acquire at risk I Undertake granite boulder groyne field estable Emu Point rock revetment and Oyster Harboor CoA to continue with the current Emu Beach and undertake any additional FMP monitoring require nourishment trigger values.
 CoA to monitor and maintain all coastal protection Stabilisation and erosion control Stabilisation of foreshore areas requiring restoration to limit wind-blown sand and degradation of the foreshore area.
 Establish rehabilitation and weed management areas in the FMP area to inform the preparation of the Revegetation Strategy.
 Establish safe beach access pathways to the beach for the duration of the construction period.
 The access pathways are to be focused on using existing cleared tracks.
 Installation Landscape Master Plan key assets in accordance with approved Development Applications.
 Revegetation will be undertaken as detailed in the Revegetation Strategy.
 CoA to continue with the current Emu Beach and undertake any additional FMP monitoring require nourishment trigger values.
-CoA to monitor and maintain all coastal protection Revegetation and monitoring will be undertaken a Foreshore reh nabilitation Revegetation Restore vegetation condition in defined areas of foreshore.
+CoA to monitor and maintain all coastal protectio Revegetation and monitoring will be undertaken and monitoring will be undertak Foreshore reh nabilitation Revegetation Restore vegetation condition in defined areas of foreshore.
 Map the revegetation and weed management areas.
 Revegetation will be undertaken as detailed in the Revegetation Strategy.
-Revegetation and monitoring will be undertaken as d Weed management Manage the introduction, spread and concentration of weed species.
+Revegetation and monitoring will be undertaken as o Weed management Manage the introduction, spread and concentration of weed species.
 Weed management will be undertaken as part of revegetation activities.
 Weed management will be detailed in the Revegetation Strategy.
-Revegetation and weed monitoring will be undertake tions including: h is currently being progressed, to include the vulnerable rn portion of the Emu Beach 'BIG4' Holiday Park k land as it becomes available on the public market ablishment, Emu Beach sand nourishment, upgrades to the bour Beach sand nourishment.
+Revegetation and weed monitoring will be undertake ctions including: ch is currently being progressed, to include the vulnerable rn portion of the Emu Beach 'BIG4' Holiday Park k land as it becomes available on the public market ablishment, Emu Beach sand nourishment, upgrades to the bour Beach sand nourishment.

-nd Oyster Harbour Beach monitoring programs and irements to assess managed retreat and sand ion structures.
+and Oyster Harbour Beach monitoring programs and irrements to assess managed retreat and sand tion structures.

-nd Oyster Harbour Beach monitoring programs and irements to assess managed retreat and sand ion structures. n as detailed in the Revegetation Strategy.
+and Oyster Harbour Beach monitoring programs and irrements to assess managed retreat and sand tion structures. en as detailed in the Revegetation Strategy.

-detailed in the Revegetation Strategy.
+s detailed in the Revegetation Strategy.

-ken as detailed in the Revegetation Strategy.
+aken as detailed in the Revegetation Strategy.